 Along with this information on graduated neutral density filters, there is a couple of videos at the end on this subject.
 Also don’t forget to check out our other aerial photography articles.

 Correct Exposure For Great Aerial Photography

 A photograph’s exposure determines how light or dark an image will appear when it’s been captured by your camera.
 This is determined by just three camera settings which are: aperture, ISO and shutter speed.
 These 3 settings are known as the “exposure triangle”.
 You can read further on these settings and in this article on aerial photography camera tips.
 Even with best of cameras, there are times when the camera just can’t get the exposure just right.
-This is where the neutral density gradient filter comes in.Google Ads
+This is where the neutral density gradient filter comes in.DJI Ad

 About Neutral Density Gradient Filters

 A graduated neutral density filter, or simply ‘ND Grads’, are clear on the bottom and slightly opaque on the top, with either an abrupt or a gradual shift in the middle.
 They are used to darken the brighter part of a scene so that it falls within the dynamic range of the camera.

 A neutral density gradient filter assists the aerial photographer to balance the exposure between the ground and the sky.
 Without the neutral density filter, the UAV camera is going to expose for the ground or for the sky but it can’t do both at the same time.

 Here’s an example.
 You are shooting a landscape at sunset with your UAV.
 If your exposure settings are for the sky, then the sky will look great but the ground will be very dark.

 If your exposure settings are for the ground, then the sky will look way too light.
 To get the sky and the ground landscape looking correct, you need to use a neutral density gradient filter.

 The ND grad filter darkens the sky which is generally overexposed, while leaving the ground untouched.
 The gradient moves from darkening at the top of the filter and then graduates smoothly at the bottom.